 Physician assistants perform many clinical functions, allowing the physicians and other health professionals they work with more time for duties requiring their particular knowledge and skill.
 PAs may specialize in virtually any health care field.

 In most clinical settings, physician assistants have their own patient load.
 They obtain medical histories, perform physical examinations, order and interpret laboratory results, write prescriptions, and assess and treat common illnesses.
 They also provide such services as disease prevention information, health promotion activities, counseling, and patient education.

 The Augusta University Physician Assistant Program application is OPEN.
 Our online application cycle generally begins July 1 with a deadline of October 15 to have all materials in for the following years May entry into our program.
 (Example: July 1, 2016 with deadline of Oct 15, 2016 for entry mid-May 2017) Please apply through the Office of Academic Admissions Master of Physician Assistant page.

 The Physician Assistant training grant received from the Health Resources and Services Administration includes an oral health objective.
 We utilize Smiles for Life: A National Oral Health Curriculum in order to meet this objective.
 This program has been reviewed and is approved for a maximum of 8.5 hours of AAPA Category I CME credit by the Physician Assistant Review Panel.

 MPA Bridge Program

 The University System of Georgia met on March 18, 2014, and reviewed and approved our proposal to establish the MPA Bridge Program.
+The Augusta University MPA Bridge Program is for practicing Physician Assistants that graduated from an accredited Physician Assistant Program with a Bachelor's Degree.
 For more information as we continue to develop and initiate this program, please see our MPA Bridge Program page.